 The 2019 conference paper by the NGIS team composed of Walter Tam, Kamil Wlodarczyk, and Joseph Hudak is meant to give conference attendees, and those reading the document, a progress report on their research related to the additive manufacturing of pressure vessels.
 This paper is significant to this thesis research as it was the only paper identified covering the topic of using AM to produce pressure vessels specifically for spacecraft applications.
 There are a few federated efforts that the authors discuss in their paper and while all topics were interesting, not all were relevant to the scope of this thesis’ research.
 The information that was helpful included work that has gone into establishing a material database.
 So far, their research implies that the mechanical properties of AM produced parts may be superior to the mechanical properties of similar, forge-made artifacts (Tam, Wlodarczyk, & Hudak, 2019).

 The proceeding covers findings regarding what types of AM are best suited to produce PVs.
 The recommended processes identified are Direct Metal Laser Sintering (DMLS), which is a member of a PBF method known as Liquid-Phase Sintering (LPS) and Electron Beam Melting (EBM), which is also a PBF method.
 Both approaches use a machine that spreads a layer of powder across the build space.
 A laser, in the case of DMLS, or electron beam, in the case of EBM, forces the particles to melt.
-The means by which the particles are raised to a melting temperature differ and is the primary difference between DMLS and EBM.
+The means by which the particles are raised to a melting temperature differ and this is the primary difference between DMLS and EBM.
 Once the laser or EBM mechanisms are finished selectively melting particles for a given layer, the platform on which all the powder rests will shift downward, allowing the next layer of powder to be spread on the build surface so the process can continue.
 One of the major benefits of PBF is that the volume of un-melted powder acts as a means of providing structural support to any part of the artifact requiring such support, usually any overhangs with angles less than 45⁰ from the horizontal plane.
 Since a sphere contains such overhangs, the use of PBF eliminates the need to build support structures along with the artifact which causes longer build times and can cause significant postprocessing time requirements as the support structures need to be removed.
 Table 2 shows the differences between the EBM and MLS processes (Gibson, Rosen, & Stucker, 2015).
 Considering the concerns around surface finishing, DMLS may be the better approach as it offers a superior surface finish, and higher feature resolution.